Admiral Rodney and St Leonard's

 Looking down Wollaton Road on the left is the Wright Institute (1900) named after the Middleton’s Estate Manager in the 1889s.
 He was involved in every aspect of village life, particularly cricket.
 Beyond the Cricket Ground was the Village Pound where stray animals were kept.
 Opposite is Old Dairy Cottage, one of a number of old cottages that still survive, the others being hidden behind the new houses on Trowell Road.

-Before 1925 there was no Russell Drive (named after Rev Russell), this was just countryside.
+Before 1925 there was no Russell Drive (named after Reverend Russell); this was just countryside within the wider Middleton Estate.

 On the left are three cottages though the first seems to have been added later.
 The door to the second cottage is now a window.
 These are three-storied, though the distance between the 2nd and 3rd floor is very limited.
 The lane leads down to what was called Pig Yard, on the corner is the Old Piggery.
 Opposite is another old cottage and, to the right, the old stables of the Rectory, now a house.

 The pub was named after the Admiral Rodney, related to the Middletons by marriage, who had beaten the French in a great naval battle in the West Indies in 1784.
-It was one of two pubs in the Village, the other, the King’s Head on Trowell Road, was demolished in the 1920s.
+It was one of two pubs in the village, the other, the King’s Head on Trowell Road, was demolished in the 1920s.
+The Admiral Rodney was not rendered until after the brewery purchased it in March 1925.

 At the rear is the Old Barn.
 Referred to as an “old banqueting hall”, it became the village school in 1841 having 80 pupils aged 3–11 years.
-After the new school was built it became the Village Institute for the working men and later a lending library.
+After the new school (Russell School) was built, it became the Village Institute for the working men and later a lending library.

 This may lead to the site of the original Manor House.
 The present building, obscured by trees, dates from the 1800s and replaces an earlier rectory which was burnt down.
-In the 1850s the Rector was Charles Willoughby, who lived here with his 11 children and 5 staff.
-He was the brother of Lord Middleton and when he retired he was succeeded by Rev. Charles Russell, the brother-in-law of the next Baron.
+In the 1850s the rector was Charles Willoughby, who lived here with his 11 children and 5 staff.
+He was the brother of Lord Middleton and when he retired he was succeeded by Reverend Henry Charles Russell, the brother-in-law of the next Baron.

 Row of three cottages